vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

+Lancaster Front-end Meetup is a local community meetup at the Cany Factory, a co working space, which focuses on collaboration between designers and developers.

+*Contributed by [Edward Danilyuk] (https://github.com/EdwardGoomba)*

 #### What online developer communities can you join?

 Start with IRC channels, subreddits, and various meetup groups in your specific area.